arielfr/help-in-need-bot/README.md

 ### Help

 You can also ask for people's in need locations.
-When the options appear you will be able choose `Help`.
+When the options appear you will be able to choose the option `Help`.

 <kbd>
     <img src="https://user-images.githubusercontent.com/4379982/43108470-5facca70-8eb8-11e8-99e1-20f3360b3cb2.JPG" width="350">
 </kbd>

-This will make our `engine` of locations allow you to find someone close to you so you can help (5km radius).
-If our location engine finds someone who needs help close to you, it will give you the necessary links so you can help him.
+So, using our database any person or organization could use these information to help someone in need.

 <kbd>
     <img src="https://user-images.githubusercontent.com/4379982/43108499-8536bf3a-8eb8-11e8-891a-b1c6010392c3.JPG" width="350">